Git

 First, rewinding head to replay your work on top of it...

-Applying: unicode support
+Applying: Unicode support

 Submodule path 'DbConnector': rebased into '5d60ef9bbebf5a0c1c1050f242ceeb54ad58da94'